movidius/ncsdk/docs/tools/profile.md

 ```

 ## Graphical Format
-The mvNCProfile also creates the output_report.html and output.gv.svg files which contain a graphcial representation of the profile information as shown below.
+The mvNCProfile also creates the output_report.html and output.gv.svg files, which contain a graphcial representation of the profile information as shown below.
 ![](../images/GoogLeNet_gv.png)